-The MS or MEng advisory committee is to be composed of a minimum of three (3) faculty: the faculty advisor, who serves as the chair of the committee, and a minimum of two other faculty members.
+The MS advisory committee is to be composed of a minimum of three (3) faculty: the faculty advisor, who serves as the chair of the committee, and a minimum of two other faculty members.
 The faculty advisor and at least one of the other committee members must be from the Graduate Catalog's approved list of Engineering Mechanics faculty.
 The third member must be approved by the Graduate School to serve on a graduate committee.
+Table of Contents

-D. Final Examination
+C. Final Examination

-All MS and MEng students must pass a final examination upon completion of the degree requirements.
+All non-thesis MS students must pass a final examination upon completion of the degree requirements.
 The Request to Admit Candidate to Final Exam form must be received by the Graduate School two weeks before the desired date.
 The student should work in consultation with the EM Program and their advisory committee to schedule the examination and the candidate must be registered for a minimum of three credit hours or have an approved Start of Semester Defense Exception (SSDE).
+Table of Contents

 The examination is to be administered by the advisory committee, with additional members as needed to cover the examination material.
-The examination is expected to cover all mechanics course work as well as the research (for MS thesis) or project (for MEng) completed by the student.
 The GPD and the Graduate School must approve the examining committee.
+The examination is expected to cover all mechanics course work completed by the student, with a particular emphasis on the student's selected area of expertise.
 Students are encouraged to confer with their committee members prior to the final examination time for guidance regarding the expected scope and format of the examination.

 To pass the final examination, a candidate is allowed at most one negative vote from the examining committee.
 If a student fails the final examination, there must be a lapse of one full semester (a minimum of 15 weeks) before rescheduling the examination.
 The student is allowed no more than two opportunities to pass the final examination.
+Table of Contents